 Perkins Loan Information

-- UAS will e-mail you instructions on how to complete the Master Promissory Note (MPN) and entrance counseling for your Perkins loan.
+- UAS will e-mail instructions on how to complete the Master Promissory Note (MPN) and entrance counseling for your Perkins loan.
 You will need the PIN you used for your FAFSA to complete this step.

-- Once the MPN and entrance counseling requirements have been satisfied, the loan funds will be disbursed to your account.
+- Once the MPN and entrance counseling requirements have been satisfied, the loan funds will be disbursed to your student account.

 - It is possible to consolidate Perkins loans with other federal loans to lower monthly payments.

 - Monthly payment arrangements may be made with UAS to repay the loan.

 - In the event of temporary financial difficulties due to illness, unemployment, or other reasons, a student may be eligible for a forbearance to delay repayment of the loan.

 Please contact the Business Office at 785-670-1156 for assistance with any of these repayment options.